enthali/GContrl/README.md

 # GaragePilot

-A simple Applicaiton for Android Phones and Android Automotive OS to controlling your garage door via MQTT.
+An Android application for smartphones and Android Automotive OS to control your garage door via MQTT.
+Developed as a hobby project to enable garage control directly from your car or smartphone.

-## How it's done Technical Details
-- UI Framework: Jetpack Compose
-- Communication: MQTT (HiveMQ Client)
-- Meeros Door controller (will be replaced soon by a DIY project)

 ## Features